juliarn/npc-lib/README.md

 ## Installation

-All modules are available in [maven central](https://central.sonatype.com/search?q=io.github.juliarn):
+All modules are available in [maven central](https://central.sonatype.com/search?q=io.github.juliarn), a precompiled version of the fabric module can be downloaded from [modrinth](https://modrinth.com/mod/npc-lib):

 | Module artifact name | Module description                                                                                                                                                                                    |
 |----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|